hanifyaziz/it-infra/README.md

 **Zabbix** is a powerful open-source monitoring solution used to track the performance and availability of IT infrastructure.
 While it is highly effective, users may encounter issues.

+Zabbix Components:

+  - **Zabbix Server**: The core component that processes and stores data, triggers alerts, and manages monitoring tasks.

+  - **Zabbix Proxy**: An optional component that can be used to offload monitoring tasks from the Zabbix server, especially in distributed environments.

+  - **Zabbix Agent**: A lightweight software installed on monitored devices to collect and send data to the Zabbix server.

+  - **Zabbix Frontend**: A web-based interface for configuring and managing Zabbix, as well as viewing monitoring data and reports.

+Use Cases:

+  - **Server Monitoring**: Track CPU, memory, disk usage, and other server metrics.

+  - **Network Monitoring**: Monitor network devices (routers, switches) for availability and performance.

+  - **Application Monitoring**: Monitor the health and performance of applications and services.

+  - **Cloud Monitoring**: Monitor cloud infrastructure and services (e.g., AWS, Azure).

+  - **Virtualization Monitoring**: Track the performance of virtual machines and hypervisors (e.g., VMware, Hyper-V).

 **Zabbix Documentation:** https://www.zabbix.com/manuals

 Below is a list of **common problems**, their **symptoms**, and **possible resolutions**: